-- □ Navy-blue uniform scrub top, navy-blue scrub pants, optional white scrub jacket.
+- Navy-blue uniform scrub top, navy-blue scrub pants, optional white scrub jacket.
 Must be clean and in good repair.
-No spandex or tight-fitting clothing is acceptable. - White socks or nylons. - □ Clean, closed toe shoes, non-skid sneakers are acceptable. - □ LNA Health Careers will supply name tags which will be worn at all times. - □ A watch with a second hand is required. - □ Large jewelry, dangling earrings and necklaces are discouraged for safety reasons. - □ Visible body piercing and tattoos must be covered or removed including nose and eyebrow rings. - Acrylic nails are not allowed in clinical for infection control purposes.
-Nails are to be trimmed, clean and free of chipped polish. - Hair longer than shoulder length will be pulled back. - Practice good personal hygiene including: - Showering daily - Using deodorant - Oral hygiene d.
+No spandex or tight-fitting clothing is acceptable.
+White socks or nylons.
+Clean, closed toe shoes, non-skid sneakers are acceptable.
+LNA Health Careers will supply name tags which will be worn at all times.
+A watch with a second hand is required.
+Large jewelry, dangling earrings and necklaces are discouraged for safety reasons.
+Visible body piercing and tattoos must be covered or removed including nose and eyebrow rings.
+Acrylic nails are not allowed in clinical for infection control purposes.
+Nails are to be trimmed, clean and free of chipped polish.
+Hair longer than shoulder length will be pulled back. - □ Practice good personal hygiene including: - Tractice good personal hygiene - o Showering daily - o Using deodorant - o Oral hygiene d.
 Breaks e.
 Code of Conduct